A bit of anatomy

 The No-Scalpel Vasectomy (NSV) procedure simply interrupts the flow of sperm by cutting the sperm tubes and blocking their ends (see the diagram below).

-The procedure is very simple and can take anywhere between 10-30 minutes.
+The procedure is very simple and can take anywhere between 10 and 30 minutes.
 We use a special “no sting” local anesthetic which is injected into the skin in the front of the scrotum instead of doing injections into the testicles.

 A single small opening is made in the centre of the scrotum below the penis without usng a scalpel.
 The opening is only 2 to 4 milimeters in size and will close rapidly and heal without stitches.
 The vas are located and approximately 1 to 2 centimeters are removed from each.
 The upper ends are tied off with a special thread that slowly dissolves over 12 weeks.
 This leaves the bottom ends open (hence the name “Open-Ended method”) allowing sperm which is still produced to escape into the scrotum and be reabsorbed.
 This reduces any pressure build up and pain in the testes and epididymis after the procedure.